altayaydemir/altay-dot-wtf/data/articles/enhancing-book-notes.md

 ### Creating a meta image for the Book page

-Now that we have the least relevant information to render a book page, we can use a little time to prettify the meta tags.
+Now that we have the least relevant information to render a book page, we can take some time to prettify the meta tags.
 Here's how related services render the meta images related to book pages.

 ![Amazon and Google Book's meta image](/images/articles/enhancing-book-notes/meta-amazon-google.png)

-Alright, that seems doable with what we have so far.
+Alright, that is doable with what we have.

 In my experience, the easiest way to generate a custom image in the NodeJS context is to use a canvas library.
 The easiest to use I found is, hold your breath, called `canvas`.
 I am also using `image-size` to gather the `width` and `height` properties.

 Here's how the flow looks like: